 I think that to grieve the loss of a loved one you have to find a way to access and speak about what you loved, what you miss and what you have lost.
-In my experience this has not been a simple matter.
-When an opportunity to speak about your loss is unavailable you become locked in a state of mourning.
-You cannot move on with your life because you can’t express yourself.
+In my experience of bereavement counselling in High Wycombe this is often not a simple matter.
+When an opportunity to speak about a loss is unavailable we become locked in a state of endless mourning.
+You cannot move on with your life because you can’t express yourself, your grief.
 I think that to recover, whatever that might come to mean, you have to find a way to express your grief and experience.

 People who suffer profound and unexpected loss often find themselves without anyone to help work the experience through.
 No one comes to their aid.
 The death is not spoken about.
 Then people experience the deafening silence, shame and untold grief all alone.
 Somehow, though alone and lost to their grief, they have to find a way back to life.

 I have spent many years working with people dealing with experiences of death, bereavement and mourning.
-You are welcome to contact me to arrange an initial consultation if you need to deal with these issues.
+Contact me to arrange a free telephone consultation to see how Counselling Buckinghamshire may be able to help you.